openvax/mhcflurry/docs/intro.rst

 Introduction and setup
 =======================

-MHCflurry is a peptide/MHC I binding affinity prediction package written in Python.
-It aims to provide state of the art accuracy with a documented, fast, and open source implementation.
+MHCflurry is a Python package for peptide/MHC I binding affinity prediction.
+It provides competitive accuracy with a fast, documented, open source implementation.

-MHCflurry users may download trained predictors fit to affinity measurements deposited in IEDB.
+We provide downloadable MHCflurry predictors fit to affinity measurements deposited in IEDB.
 See the "downloads_generation/models_class1" directory in the repository for the workflow used to train these predictors.
 It is also easy for users with their own data to fit their own models.